 East Avenue Sidewalks Project

-Work has commenced on the new East Avenue sidewalk project.
+Work has commenced on Phase I of the new East Avenue sidewalk project.
 This is a $535,000 project that’s fully funded.
 In 2016, we completed the final project design and the construction application.
 Thanks to State Senator Rich Funke, we secured full State funding for the project.
 The East Avenue sidewalk will connect the Village with the Brighton town line, providing a safe pathway for residents and the many students at St. John Fisher and Nazareth Colleges who live along the way.

 We continue to work on the final project design, the NYSDOT construction application, and on securing project funding; we expect to finalize these efforts by mid-winter and begin construction by spring 2017.